 Provide “Welcome Bags” with school information, PTA brochures, and goodies gathered from local businesses or organizations.
 Include a bookmark with the dates of PTA meetings and special PTA sponsored school events.

-Have a chart with a list of volunteer opportunities so parents can sign up to help.
+Have a chart with a list of volunteer opportunities so parents can take the Pledge and sign up to help.
 Man the table with a volunteer to encourage sign-ups!

 Make school facilities available for use by community organizations that will host activities for students and their parents outside of school hours.
 The National Policy and Legal Analysis Network to Prevent Childhood Obesity (www.nplanonline.org) offers free resources on using school facilities for community use and developing joint agreements.

-Present an honorary award to a local government official or local leader in recognition of his or her contribution to education in your community.
+Present an honorary award to parents, a community leader or a local government official in recognition of his or her contribution to education in your community.
 Awards could be based on the level of involvement community members have given to the school.
 Celebrate with recognition ceremonies for teachers, students, parents, and community and religious organization volunteers who have made a long-term commitment to children's learning to inspire more people to jump in and get involved.

 Quiz potential volunteers about the talents, skills, and time they are willing to share using the Inventory of Volunteer Interests in Step 3 of Project Appleseed's Parental Involvement Pledge.
 Invite parent volunteers to lead lunch-time walks, weekend games, and after-school exercise programs in dance, cheerleading, karate, aerobics, yoga, and other activities that show their skills and talents.
 For example, a parent who is a personal trainer might be willing to volunteer at a health fair, or a parent who is a gardener might be willing to start a school garden.